Wondering what ROAS is?

 In business, strategy usually refers to long-term objectives while tactics usually refer to short-term objectives.

-You can think of ROAS as more of a short-term measurement while ROI is a long term measurement.
+ROAS is more of a short-term measurement while ROI is long-term measurement.

 Also, the ROI formula is different:

 ROI = (Gain From Investment – Cost Of Investment) / Cost of Investment

 For example, if you spent $100,000 on online marketing last year and earned $150,000 from your marketing, then your ROI is ($150,000 – $100,000) / $100,000 or .5.
 In accounting terms, that’s 50%.

 That’s a little like asking “how long is a piece of string?”
 A “good” ROAS for your business model or industry might be different from the overall average.

 If you’re running a business that’s marketing a cash cow with high margins, you ought to have a very high ROAS.
 If not, you probably need to improve your landing page or hire a pay-per-click agency.

 On the other hand, if you’re running a business in a competitive industry with low margins, then you’ll likely have a lower ROAS.

 Keep in mind: the formula for ROAS is derived from your conversion rate.
 Since you only earn revenue when people make the purchase, that’s the number you should really be looking at.

 What’s a good conversion rate?
 Again, your mileage might vary.
 However, there are some channel-related benchmarks.